WPCD-Workflows/documentation/source/old/itm/public/xml/itm_practicalxml.rst

 Use
 ---

-To use the Practical XML parser or applications on the ITM Gateway you need to set an environment variable PXML_HOME to point to
+To use the Practical XML parser or applications on the EU-IM Gateway you need to set an environment variable PXML_HOME to point to
-${SWITMDIR}/pracxml/app/publishxml.
+${SWEU-IMDIR}/pracxml/app/publishxml.
 You also need to add konz/public/tex2im-1.8 to your path, for tex2im.
 Perl 5.8 or later is required.
 The pdf generator uses Latex as its output engine, so one of the current Tex/Latex packages is needed.
 The ImageMagick convert-6.0.0